williamsni14463/MMBC-Actuator-PLC/RND_pt100_openplc_progress_log.md

 - Reads `sensor.fault`, a 6-tuple of booleans corresponding to the MAX31865's fault register, and prints which (if any) are set, so a wiring problem shows up as a named fault instead of a confusing number.

 ### 4.3 How results were interpreted
-- PT100s read ~100 Ω at 0°C, climbing ~0.385 Ω/°C — so ~108–110 Ω at room temperature is the expected healthy baseline.
+- PT100s read ~100 Ω at 0°C, climbing ~0.385 Ω/°C — so ~108–110 Ω at room temperature is the expected baseline
-- Resistance near 0 Ω / temperature near -242°C = the conversion math's output for a near-zero raw ADC code — i.e., the chip isn't getting a real reading.
-(This exact symptom reappears in Section 8's bug.)
+- An issue I constantly ran into was the temperature reading -242.02°C, and near 0 resistance.
+If this is happening, one possible issue is the wiring, make sure no pins are soldered together and no connections are shorting.

-**Result: confirmed working** — resistance and temperature tracked hand/breath warming as expected.
+- If the room temperature reading is around ~23°C, then you should be in a good place.
+Put your finger on the sensor and see if the temperature begins to rise.

 ---